5T33Z0/Clover-Crate/CPU/README.md

 ```
 </details>

+**NOTES**

+- HWP requires Intel Skylake or newer.
+- In order to make use of Intel Speed Shift, you need to pick an SMBIOS and Board-ID which supports it (usually Laptops).
+- Using `HWPEnable` is outdated.
+Nowadays [**CPUFriendFriend**](https://www.tonymacx86.com/threads/skylake-hwp-enable.214915/) is used to extract and modify frequency vectors included in the Board-ID plist of the selected SMBIOS.
+This data can then be adjusted and injected back into macOS with the help of CPUFriend and a DataProvider kext.

 ## HWPValue
 `HWPValue` is a bitmask consistion of 3 parameters to get Intel Speed Step working properly on Skylake and newer CPUs: the Energy Performance Preference (EPP), the maximum Multiplier of the CPU and the Lowest Frequency it can run at.
 The value will be written to MSR register `0x774`, but only if MSR `0x770` is set to `1`.
 Otherwise, this register is unavailable.
 Check [this guide](https://www.tonymacx86.com/threads/skylake-hwp-enable.214915/) to figure out how to calculate the correct HWPValue for your CPU.

-**NOTES**

-- Requires Intel Skylake or newer CPU.
-- In order to make use of Intel Speed Shift, you need to use an SMBIOS and Board-ID which supports it (usually Laptops).
-- Nowadays you would probably use [CPUFriendFriend](https://www.tonymacx86.com/threads/skylake-hwp-enable.214915/) instead to generate a DataProvider kext with the correct frequency vectors for your CPU.

 ## UseARTFrequency
 Processors of the Intel Skylake family have a new base frequency parameter which changes in smaller increments than the bus frequency, the so-called `ARTFrequency`.
 Its value is usually `24 MHz`.
 Clover can calculate it and commit it to the core.
 In practice, the calculated frequency leads to inaccurate operation, so it can simply be disabled.
 In this case the system core will act in its own way.
 In newer versions of Clover, this figure is rounded, as vit9696 believes there can be only three values, and they are round, up to `1 MHz`.
 You need to enable it to get speed shift working properly.